PostgreSQL To_Number

 SELECT TO_NUMBER('12.1' , '99.9');

-First, see there is three-digit within a string (12.1), the two-digit before the decimal point and one after the decimal point. if you see the format it also has the same position (99.9) for the digits but here digit value is 9.
+First, see that there are three digits within a string (12.1), the two-digit number before the decimal point, and one after the decimal point.
+If you see the format, it also has the same position (99.9) for the digits, but here the digit value is 9.

-Here each format digit or value represents the single digit for the digit within the string value. if you forgot to specify the format for the string, you will get an error, and the to_number() function doesn’t know to which format to convert the string value.
+Here, each format digit or value represents a single digit within the string value.
+If you forget to specify the format for the string, you will receive an error, and the to_number() function cannot determine which format to use for converting the string value.

-Now use the same example but this time change the format from (99.9) to (9.9) and keep the same string value.
+Now, use the same example, but change the format from (99.9) to (9.9) and keep the same string value.

 SELECT TO_NUMBER('12.1' , '9.9');